A reliable source for Medical Tubing information and leading Medical Tubing Companies & Manufacturers.

 We are a leading custom extruder of plastic shrink tubing, flexible as well as rigid tubing and profiles.
 Pexco offers tubing in a wide range of standard and custom colors in a multitude of material options like Polysulfone, PVC, polyurethane, nylon and more.
 We use state-of-the-art machinery and perform secondary operations on site, such as drilling, slotting, notching, etc. Pexco is ISO 9001 certified.

-Medical tubing is commonly used for ventilators and IVs, but it is also used to support access devices and as a distribution mechanism for other equipment.
 In the context of plastic tubing, medical tubing products are hollow, generally clear plastic channels used only in healthcare applications.

 Plastic tubing is required in many areas of the healthcare industry, including hospitals, clinics, outpatient services, and many more.